Designing Global-Ready iOS Apps with Sketch: A Step-by-Step Tutorial

 - Pulling the translations back into our design via the Pull Translations menu command

 - and switching our language over to a target translation to test our design in that locale.

 After our translators have translated the design copy to Arabic in the Phrase web console, we can switch our Sketch design over to Arabic to test it out.
 For a right-to-left language like Arabic, it's a good idea to flip the horizontal components of the design when testing.
 This provides a more accurate view of what our production app will look like in Arabic.
 We'll look at language direction and right-to-left languages in more detail a bit later on in this article.

-Identifying layout problems in Arabic with the Phrase Sketch Plugin
+Identifying layout problems in Arabic with the Phrase Sketch integration

 We can already tell that some of our layouts just isn’t optimized for Arabic.
 We’ll have to take care of that, and we’ll do so a bit later on here as we continue to test and refine our design.
-With Phrase’s Sketch Plugin, we were able to get ahead of our layout issues and know about them at the design phase, saving time and money and giving us control over the designs before they head over to developers.
+With Phrase’s Sketch integration, we were able to get ahead of our layout issues and know about them at the design phase, saving time and money and giving us control over the designs before they head over to developers.

 Using the psuedol10n integration